Last Updated on March 30, 2021

 Do you identify as extroverted, introverted, or somewhere in-between?
 These personality descriptors have become common lingo, but they actually originate in psychological theory.

-In the early 20th century, Carl Jung developed his Theory of Temperament, which defines introversion, extroversion, and ambiversion.
+In the early 20th century, Carl Jung developed his Theory of Temperament1, which defines introversion, extroversion, and ambiversion.
 According to Jung, most people are either energized by being around people (extroverted) or drained by socializing with others (introverted).
 Others may lie somewhere in-between, possessing a trait known as ambiversion.

 It’s important to note that being an introvert is not the same thing as having social anxiety, depression, or another mental disorder that leads you to self-isolate.
 Introverted people are often perfectly happy being alone, while a person with anxiety might isolate themselves from others, even if they are extroverted by nature.